 Date Time Name of Course Course Details.
-05/11/2018 1.00 pm - 2.30 pm An introduction to Research Data Management ( Repeating in March 2019) This session will cover: • Why research data management and planning is vital • Research Data storage options • Research Data preservation, reuse and archiving • Research Data curation: labelling and describing data sets • Funders expectations and Legal responsibilities 07/11/2018 1.00 pm - 2.30 pm Reporting Outcomes from your Research: PURE & Researchfish ( Repeating in March 2019) As a post graduate researcher, you are required to report the outcomes of your research to both your funder and your own university.
+07/11/2019 10.00 am - 11.30 am An introduction to Research Data Management ( Repeating in March 2020) This session will cover: • Why research data management and planning is vital • Research Data storage options • Research Data preservation, reuse and archiving • Research Data curation: labelling and describing data sets • Funders expectations and Legal responsibilities 07/11/2019 1.00 pm - 2.30 pm Reporting Outcomes from your Research: PURE & Researchfish (Repeating in March 2020) As a post graduate researcher, you are required to report the outcomes of your research to both your funder and your own university.
 Come along to a session to understand more about this process and how to use our internal research information system - PURE - to do this.
 We will also look at the Researchfish database which is the system used by an increasing number of funders - including the Research Councils (UKRI) for reporting research outcomes.
-In this session we will cover the following topics: What do we mean by reporting research outcomes and examples of research outcomes e.g. outputs, public engagement, collaborations, impact The PURE system What is PURE and why do we use it Making your research profile public How to update your profile, institutional repository and research related activities (e.g. impact) Reporting Research Outcomes using ResearchFish Using Researchfish to report outcomes for RCUK and some other key funders Data generated by the reporting outcomes process
+In this session we will cover the following topics: What do we mean by reporting research outcomes e.g. outputs, public engagement, collaborations, impact The PURE system What is PURE and why do we use it Making your research related activities (e.g. impact) Reporting Research for the report outcomes for RCUK and some other key funders Data generated by the reporting outcomes process

-Date Time Name of Course Details.
-2310 Course 13/11/2018 12.00 pm - 2.00 pm Preparing to pass your Viva ( Repeating in March 2019) The Viva voce examination should be the final step in your doctorate.
+Date Time Name of Course Course Details.
+06/11/2019 2.00 pm -4.00 pm Preparing to pass your Viva ( Repeating in March 2020) The Viva Voce examination should be the final step in your doctorate.
 But should it be the most scary?
 Probably not In this highly-participatory session we will scrutinise the purpose of the viva - which is to verify that you meet the assessment criteria and so can be awarded your doctorate - and will explore how it might be conducted.
 We will then use this as the basis of planning so that you can be fully prepared for your viva.
 With the aim that it becomes the final celebration of a successful doctorate, rather than something to fear.
-14/11/2018 9.30 am - 4.00 pm How to be an Effective Researcher for PGRs ( Repeating in March 2019) A doctorate is about becoming an independent researcher.
-This is about mastery in your discipline, but it is also about developing others skills.
+07/11/2019 9.30 am - 4.00 pm How to be an Effective Researcher for PGRs (Repeating in March 2020) A doctorate is about becoming an independent researcher.
+This is about mastery in your discipline, but it is also about developing other skills.
 This 1-day course will focus on two main areas: managing the research process as a project, and essential communication skills, including managing your Supervisors.
 It is a very interactive course, where you'll address things practically, and share ideas with a diverse group of fellow researchers.
 But the aim will be for you to gain practical, tangible ideas that you can begin to put into practice immediately to be a more effective doctoral researcher.
-15/11/2018 9.30 am - 4.00 pm Making Progress in the Second Year of Your PhD ( Repeating in March 2019) The second year - or middle phase - of a doctorate can be the most challenging.
+08/11/2019 9.30 am - 4.00 pm Making Progress in the Second Year of Your PhD (Repeating in March 2020) The second year - or middle phase - of a doctorate can be the most challenging.
 This one day course will aim to help you overcome this challenge, and to maintain the momentum you will need to successfully complete your doctorate on time.
-"Specifically, we will look at some critical success factors for the second year of PhD, as well as defining the required end products of a clear research argument, and how this will expressed in your Thesis.
+Specifically, we will look at some critical success factors for the second year of PhD, as well as defining the required end products of a clear research argument, and how this will be expressed in your Thesis.
 We will also address the requirements of the doctoral assessment criteria.
 We will use all of this to help you set your own individual plan for the next phase of your doctorate.